microsoft/demikernel/BUILDING.md

 ```

 - Use the portal or the CLI tool to attach the NIC to the VM.

+### Building Demikernel for Azure
+1. Clone git repo with recurse-submodules flag.
+2. Install Azure packages by running `script/setup/ubuntu-azure.sh`.
+3. Turn on Azure support and compile CX5 drivers by running `ccmake ..` in your build directory.
+4. Use config options from testpmd in the config.yaml file.
+Follow [these instructions](https://docs.microsoft.com/en-us/azure/virtual-network/setup-dpdk#configure-the-runtime-environment) for finding your mac address and PCI ID.
+5. Don't forget to turn on hugepage support and run as root.
+Running `scripts/setup/dpdk.sh` will turn on huge page support and install needed kernel modules.

 ### Single Sender & Receiver Test